 - 115 g green beans, cut into 1-inch lengths

 - clam juice to taste (optional)

-Combine dried beans, corn, turkey, seasonings, and water in a large pot.
-Bring to a simmer over medium heat, turn down to a very low simmer, and cook for about 2 1/2 hours.
-Stir occasionally to be certain the bottom is not sticking.
+Place beans, corn, turkey meat, onion or garlic powder, and water in a large pot.
+Simmer over medium heat and cook for about 2 1/2 hours.
+Stir occasionally.

-When dried beans are tender but not mushy, break up turkey meat, removing skin and bones.
-Add green beans and squash, and simmer on low heat until they are tender.
+When the beans are tender, break up turkey meat and remove the skin and bones.
+Throw in green beans and squash, and simmer over low heat until they are tender.